Sorry, you need to enable JavaScript to visit this website.

 7. Health and Well-Being

-The organisation of public healthcare, social welfare and rescue services has been reformed in Finland.
-The responsibility for organising these services has been transferred from municipalities to wellbeing services counties from 2023.
+For more information on the legal framework and distribution of responsibilities, see YouthWiki/Finland 7.2.
+Administration and governance.
+It is important to note that the organisation of public healthcare, social welfare and rescue services has been reformed, and the responsibility for organising these services has been transferred from municipalities to wellbeing services counties (see also Glossary) from 2023.
 The key objective of the reform is to improve the availability and quality of basic public services throughout Finland, to reinforce primary level services and to shift the emphasis towards preventive work.